When is the application deadline?

 Do you offer deferments if I am unable to accept an offer this year for a fellowship?

 No; we do not offer deferments.
 Because each annual pool of applicants is unique and highly competitive and due to the manner by which we select each class of fellows, deferment is not an option.
 If you are unable to accept the offer of a fellowship, another highly qualified applicant will be offered the fellowship opportunity.

-If I am offered a fellowship at the NDIAS, can my stipend be paid directly to my home institution?
+If I am offered a fellowship at the NDIAS, can my salary be paid directly to my home institution?

 If I am offered a fellowship, will I be able to bring my family with me?